Vision, Mission, and Values

 The State Library believes that all Oregonians should have equitable access to library and information services.
 We acknowledge that past and present inequity has excluded many from the wide range of benefits provided by libraries.
 We understand that systemic racism exists today within the library profession.
 The State Library is committed to advancing anti-racist practices and policies and integrating equity, diversity, and inclusion principles into our daily work, decision-making, and programs and services.
 Guided by our vision, mission, and values, the State Library has the following goals for 2020 - 2023:

-- Utilize the State of Oregon Equity Framework to develop and implement a State Library equity framework to assess and improve our policies and services, remove barriers and address potential bias, and better serve communities that experience racial disparity and oppression.
+- Utilize the State of Oregon Diversity, Equity, and Inclusion Action Plan to develop and implement a State Library equity framework to assess and improve our policies and services, remove barriers and address potential bias, and better serve communities that experience racial disparity and oppression.

 - Reconcile the agency's racist beginnings by acknowledging the actions and beliefs of the first state librarian Cornelia Marvin Pierce, the influence those beliefs may have had on the agency's practices and services, and the resulting impact on communities and individuals.
 Engage with the OLA EDI Anti-racism Special Committee to develop strategies for addressing this past.